-How and why does sound change happen?
+How and why does sound change happen, and how does it relate to child language acquisition?

 How much can models of diachrony explain synchronic facts, either about the phonologies of particular languages or about phonological typology?